falsifiedgoods/vraddhi/_posts/2020-08-16-back-to-school.md

 Some things of note to emerge from the discussion were:

-**1. Clarity about career aspirations:** To our surprise most of the students had an inkling of their future aspirations (unlike us at that age).
+1. **Clarity about career aspirations:** To our surprise most of the students had an inkling of their future aspirations (unlike us at that age).
 For some, these choices came from a strong interest or ideal and for some, through more grounded means such as having a relative working in a particular profession.
 As a team, we believe both these means to be equally valid.
 Two of the more popular choices were “policeman” & “commercial pilot”, as mentioned by multiple students.
 One student having a strong drive to discover yet unknown facts about India’s rich past mentioned “archaeologist” as a career aspiration.

 **2. Academic interests:** Some of the most popular subjects among the students were Mathematics and Science with social science to be a usual dislike.